Release Notes

 v1.1.0 (Unreleased)

-This release substantially expands the feature-engineering surface: a unified feature-preprocessor family (embedding / structure / annotation sources), a numerical mode for CPP, a configuration-sweep wrapper, sequence-window sampling, and a suite of site-localization metrics and plotting helpers.
+This release substantially expands the feature-engineering surface: a unified feature-preprocessor family (embedding / structure / annotation sources), a numerical CPP mode, a configuration-sweep wrapper, sequence-window sampling, site-localization metrics, and an opt-in golden-pipeline API.

 Added